 TGah Editor: Change the paragraph below as follows (#6101, 6130, 6201):

-An S1G STA that receives a member PPDU shall reset its RID counter when the RX-START.indication primitive corresponding to that PPDU is received.
+An S1G STA that receives a member PPDU shall reset and update its RID counter as defined in 9.3.2.4a.1 (RID update) when the PHY-RXSTART.indication primitive corresponding to that PPDU is received.
 An S1G STA that receives a non-member PPDU shall not reset the RID counter and shall update the RID counter, i.e., set it to a new value (as defined in 9.3.2.4a.1 (RID update)) that is not less than the value that the RID counter will have at the instant of time that corresponds to the end of the received PPDU.

 TGah Editor: Change the paragraph below as follows (#6202):

 A member PPDU is a PPDU received by a STA and which was transmitted by a STA that is a member of the same BSS as the receiving STA.
-The S1G STA shall classify a received PPDU as a member PPDU if it is an NDP CMAC frame, or an S1G_1M PPDU, or a PPDU for which the PREAMBLE_TYPE is either S1G_LONG_PREAMBLE or S1G_SHORT_PREAMBLE and either of the conditions below is satisfied:
+The S1G STA shall classify a received PPDU as a member PPDU if it is an NDP CMAC frame, or an S1G_1M PPDU.
+The S1G STA shall classify a received PPDU as a member PPDU if its PREAMBLE_TYPE is either S1G_LONG_PREAMBLE or S1G_SHORT_PREAMBLE and either of the conditions below is satisfied:

 UPLINK_INDICATION is 1 and the PARTIAL_AID indicates that the PPDU is addressed to the AP with which the non-AP STA is associated